What is Role-Based Networking?

 We are currently limiting role-based network service to requests that segment users along high-level organizational boundaries, i.e., Area and Department, or to support those users and systems subject to external audit requirements.
 Once these initial needs are met, we will expand the service to support more granular networks.

 Additionally, if ITS runs low on available networks, ITS reserves the right to re-assign networks whose 12-month rolling average usage of IP addresses drops below 25%.

 Finally, ITS will never resize a role-based network.
 If a new network size is needed, ITS will allocate a new network.

-How do I submit a request for a Role-Based VPN service?
+How do I submit a request for a Role-Based network service?

-To request a role-based VPN service, submit a ticket to the Crimson Service Desk with the following information:
+To request a role-based VPN service, complete the Role Based Network Request form with the following information:

-- the Canonical Name (CN) of the security group in your OU that you wish to use to manage authorized users of your role-based network,
+- the Canonical Name (CN) of the security group in your OU that you wish to use to manage authorized users of your role-based network (VPN and wireless only),

 - and the name of the Business Unit or audit control group that is being served by the network, e.g., College of Business, or Office of Research PCI Users.

-What do I need to be aware of when using the role-based VPN service?
+What do I need to be aware of when using the role-based network service?